FAQs

 How long do guitar repairs normally take?

-A basic set-up is normally 2-7 business days, depending on volume.
+A basic set-up is normally up to 10 business days or so, depending on volume.
 This is a very quick turnaround time, btw.
 Other more complicated repairs vary.
 If parts need to be ordered, then it's determined by when we get said parts.
 In Covid times, allowances must be made for slower delivery of parts and the occasional Covid scare among the guitar techs that may delay things.
 Any time frame quoted to you by Orphan Guitars is not a guarantee.

 Is there a guarantee on repairs?